 Of course, the process inside every department or organization will vary.
 That’s why Kanbanize allows you to tailor your Portfolio board and eventually find the best scenario for your unique situation.

-Break Down into Key Results
+2. Break Down Objectives into Key Results

 The next step is to break your objectives down into key results.